writing-resources/awesome-scientific-writing/.github/pull_request_template.md

 - [ ] I have read and understood the [contribution guidelines](https://github.com/writing-resources/awesome-scientific-writing/blob/main/CONTRIBUTING.md).
 - [ ] If the entry is a software:
 	- [ ] it should be **maintained** (at least a commit / a release in the past 3 years),
+	- [ ] it should have a **cool-down period** of at least 1 month of non-trivial version control history,
 	- [ ] it is **open-source** with appropriate **license**
 - [ ] Table of contents has been updated (if a section is added / removed).
 - [ ] Contents have been sorted alphabetically.
+- [ ] If AI/LLM tools were used to generate the PR description or formatting, I have disclosed the specific tools used (e.g., "Assisted-by: GitHub Copilot").

 <!-- NOTE: Please do not skip the template -->